 1. Sequential Step Execution: Chain multiple agents with context passing

-6. Dynamic Output Processing: Choose between generatedText, generatedTextWithReasoning, or passthrough modes
+6. Dynamic Output Processing: Choose between generatedText, generatedTextWithReasoning, or raw output modes

 Best Practices